neo-ngd/NEO-Tutorial/smartContract/Smart_Contract_basics.md

 ## Learn by demo

 Here we provide a very simple DNS system which was written in C#.
 The main function of the DNS is store the domain for users.
 It contains all the points above except the events.
-Developers can refere this to learn how to make a basic smart contract.
+We can investigate this smart contract to learn how to make a basic smart contract.
+The source code is here:

 ```csharp
 using Neo.SmartContract.Framework;
 using Neo.SmartContract.Framework.Services.Neo;